Skip to main content

 Explore Education Options for a Health Care Management Career

-Appalachian State University’s Bachelor of Science in Health Care Management degree program prepares students to take on managerial roles in a diverse range of health settings.
+App State Online’s Bachelor of Science in Health Care Management degree program prepares students to take on managerial roles in a wide range of health settings.
 By combining time-tested business management knowledge with a solid foundation in health care settings, this degree program is the first step toward a fulfilling lifelong career.
-Learn more about how you can make a difference with our health care management degree.
+Learn how you can make a difference with our health care management degree.

 Sources: